Local Media for Democracy — country focus: Lithuania

 Editorial independence – Medium risk (44%)

-The indicator editorial independence scores 44% (low-risk), right below the medium-risk band.
+The indicator editorial independence scores 44% (medium-risk).
 Lithuanian politicians, civil servants, and spouses have ownership rights to over 100 media outlets.[1]
 Such media ownership is more common in municipalities where a large part of the local media is financially dependent on politicians.
 As a result, it is quite difficult for some local media organisations to apply journalistic professional standards related to editorial autonomy and impartiality.

 The economic weakness of local media organisations and the insufficient state subsidisation efforts mentioned in the market and reach section, pose serious risks to the independence of local media content.
 At the same time, direct state subsidies to private local media outlets are distributed quite fairly and transparently.
 However, the distribution of state advertising to media organisations is not always fair and transparent.
 Unclear schemes for the distribution of state advertising money through communication agencies to the media outlets create conditions for corruption.[2]